secretstartups/handbook/workflow/index.html.md

 ## UX debt

-Sometimes features release to production without meeting design and [Pajamas](https://design.gitlab.com/) specifications for usability and feature viability standards as defined in agreed-upon design assets.
-We create UX debt issues to capture these discrepancies.
+Sometimes there is an intentional decision to deviate from the agreed-upon MVC, which sacrifices the user experience.
+When this occurs, the Product Designer creates a follow-up issue and labels it `UX debt` to address the UX gap in subsequent releases.

 For the same reasons as technical debt, we don't want UX debt to grow faster than our code base.

-We apply the `UX debt` label to these issues, and it is prioritized like [other technical decisions](/handbook/engineering/#prioritizing-technical-decisions) in [product groups](/company/team/structure/#product-groups) by [product management](/handbook/product/product-processes/#how-we-prioritize-work).
+These issues are prioritized like [other technical decisions](/handbook/engineering/#prioritizing-technical-decisions) in [product groups](/company/team/structure/#product-groups) by [product management](/handbook/product/product-processes/#how-we-prioritize-work).
 You can see the number of UX debt issues on the [UX Debt dashboard](https://app.periscopedata.com/app/gitlab/641753/UX-Debt).

 As with [technical debt](#technical-debt), UX debt should be brought up for [globally optimized](/handbook/values/#global-optimization) prioritization in [retrospectives](/handbook/engineering/management/team-retrospectives/) or directly with the appropriate member of the [Product Leadership team](/handbook/product/product-leadership/).